rxm562/TCRA/docs/source/installation.rst

 From Sources (for developers)
 -----------------------------

-The sources for TSNet can be downloaded from the `Github repo`_.
+The sources for TCRA can be downloaded from the `Github repo`_.

 You can either clone the public repository: